 Malpractice and Spastic Quadriparesis

-Call for Free Attorney Advice about Cerebral Palsy
+Call a Birth Injury Lawyer for Free Advice about Cerebral Palsy

 While any form of cerebral palsy can alter a family’s life permanently, some forms of the condition are more severe than others.
 Specifically, spastic quadriparesis and spastic quadriplegia are the most serious forms of cerebral palsy.
 Those who have these conditions often require significant amounts of special care, therapy and ongoing medical assistance.